Are Centauros exotic signals of the QGP?: CASTOR: a detector for Centauro And STrange Object Research

-1. {\it Lower limit of energy density (and temperature).} \\ In the most conservative case it can be assumed that the transverse momentum of decay products of LHC Centauro fireball is the same as for cosmic--ray Centauros, i.e. $\langle p_{T} \rangle \sim$ 1.7 GeV/c.
+In the most conservative case it can be assumed that the transverse momentum of decay products of LHC Centauro fireball is the same as for cosmic--ray Centauros, i.e. $\langle p_{T} \rangle \sim$ 1.7 GeV/c.
 Then the average Centauro fireball mass can be estimated from the relation:

 where $\langle N_{n} \rangle$ is the mean number of nuclear active particles emitted from the Centauro fireball and $\langle E_{n} \rangle$ is the mean particle energy in the fireball rest system.
-We assumed that $\langle N_{n} \rangle$ equals to the number of participating projectile nucleons $\langle N_{p} \rangle$, i.e. it is in the range of 150-207 for central Pb+Pb collisions and
+One can assume that $\langle N_{n} \rangle$ equals to the number of participating projectile nucleons $\langle N_{p} \rangle$, i.e. it is in the range of 150-207 for central Pb+Pb collisions and

 where $M_{N}$ is the nucleon mass.

 The volume $V_{fb}$ of the fireball and the number of participating nucleons $N_{p}$ can be evaluated from simple geometrical considerations.
 For the volume $V_{fb} \sim 117$ fm$^{3}$, corresponding to a central collision with the number of participating nucleons $N_{p} \sim 150$ ( b $\leq$ 5 fm) \cite{Panagiotou}, these assumptions lead to $M_{fb} \simeq$ 350 GeV and to energy density of LHC quark matter fireball